 In the last three decades several systematic studies have been carried out in children with birth asphyxia.
-Most of the researches have focused on either a single parameter and an issue or a group of parameters and their respective issues as a resultant of birth asphyxia.
-There are hardly any study that has been carried out in documenting the language status in the children with birth asphyxia by giving importance to the role of APGAR score, time at which the APGAR score reached 8, cognition pertaining to language and the language status.
+Most of the researchers have focused on either a single parameter and an issue or a group of parameters and the issues as a resultant of birth asphyxia.
+Hardly any study has been carried out in documenting the language status in the children with birth asphyxia by giving importance to the role of APGAR score, time at which the APGAR score reached 8, cognition pertaining to language and the language status.
 Even the little research done in these children has not been followed up to establish the language status of the children as they get older.
-There are hardly any comparative studies done between normally developing children and children with birth asphyxia have not been attempted.
+Also comparative study, if any, between normally developing children and children with birth asphyxia have not been attempted.
 Besides that, there exists hardly any study that compares the language amongst gender.
 However in this study cognition is also given equal importance because it precedes language development (Piaget, 1954 as cited in Owens, 2001).
 So in order to address these issues mentioned above, the following objectives were set.